maZang/PokeSnowdown/Documentation/To Do.md

 Finish writing the wiki.

-Remove Volt Switch from every pokemon until its fixed.
+Remove Volt Switch from every enemy pokemon until its fixed.